vhladiienko/awesome-game-production/readme.md

 - [Agile Game Development: Build, Play, Repeat](https://amazon.com/dp/0136527817)
 - [Blood, Sweat, and Pixels: The Triumphant, Turbulent Stories Behind How Video Games Are Made](https://amazon.com/dp/0062651234)
 - [Disrupting the Game: From the Bronx to the Top of Nintendo](https://amazon.com/dp/1400226678)
+- [The Art of Game Design: A Book of Lenses](https://amazon.com/dp/1138632058) - if you're transitioning to a management role from game design, chances are you've read this one.
+If not, still consider it as it will help to understand the why's behind design decisions and challenge your team or your client.

 ## Articles